maritlarsenchina/maritlarsenlyrics/_posts/2014-10-20-Faith-&-Science.md

 A flash of truth that blinds us

-A theory that word it out
+A theory that works it out

 And I can’t forget about him